lardbit/nefarious/README.md

 Configure your local Jackett instance at [http://localhost:9117](http://localhost:9117).
 You'll need to add indexers and copy your api key to enter into nefarious.

+### Configure Transmission

+If you're using the built-in transmission, then there's nothing to actually configure, but you can view its web ui at [http://localhost:9091](http://localhost:9091) to see what's actually being downloaded by nefarious.

 ### Configure Nefarious

 Open nefarious at [http://localhost:8000](http://localhost:8000).
 You'll be redirected to the settings page.

-### Configure Transmission

-There's nothing to actually configure, but you can view its web ui at [http://localhost:9091](http://localhost:9091) to see what's actually being downloaded by nefarious.

 ##### Jackett settings